Jordan Christopher: Acting

 Christopher acted in several films including The Fat Spy (1966), Return of the Seven (1966), The Tree (1969), Pigeons (1971), Star 80 (1983), Brainstorm (1983) and That's Life!
 (1986).
 His most celebrated role is likely as a dissolute rock star in the cult film Angel, Angel, Down We Go (1969), in which he played the male lead opposite Jennifer Jones.

 He also appeared on stage, including on Broadway in Sleuth.
 Christopher continued to act intermittently.

 Other pursuits

 He worked behind the scenes with his wife in her operation of the New Theatre on 54th Street in New York City and Bay Street Theater in Sag Harbor, New York.

 Personal life

 A marriage early in his adulthood ended but produced a daughter, Jodi.

-He began dating Manhattan discothèque operator Sybil Williams about a month after meeting.
-He was eleven years younger than her.
-They married in 1966 and had a daughter, Amy.
+On June 13, 1965, Christopher married Arthur discothèque operator Sybil Williams—who was eleven years his senior—about a month after dating.
+They had a daughter, Amy, in 1967.

 Christopher died of a heart attack on January 21, 1996, at age 55.